-- 10. (1) A person must not sell or supply liquor or methylated spirits to a minor. - (2) Despite subsection (1), the parent, adult guardian of a minor or a person responsible for administering a religious sacrament, may on occasion supply to that minor a moderate quantity of liquor to be consumed by the minor in the presence and under the supervision of that parent, guardian or other person. - (3) A person must take reasonable measures to determine accurately whether or not a person is a minor, before selling or supplying liquor or methylated spirits to that person. - (4) A minor must not make a false claim about age in order to induce a person to sell or supply liquor or methylated spirits to him or her. - (5) A person must not make a false claim about the age of a minor in order to induce a person to sell or supply liquor or methylated spirits to the minor. - (6) A minor must not- - (a) produce liquor; - (b) import liquor; or - (c) supply liquor to any other person.
+- 10. (1) A person must not sell or supply liquor or methylated spirits to a minor. - (2) Despite subsection (1), the parent, adult guardian of a minor or a person responsible for administering a religious sacrament, may on occasion supply to that 40 minor a moderate quantity of liquor to be consumed by the minor in the presence and under the supervision of that parent, guardian or other person. - (3) A person must take reasonable measures to determine accurately whether or not a person is a minor, before selling or supplying liquor or methylated spirits to that person.

-REGISTRATION AS MANUFACTURER AND DISTRIBUTOR

-Categories of registration and qualifications

-- 11. (1) A qualified person, including any registered person - - (a) may apply to the Minister, in the prescribed manner and form, to be registered as a manufacturer or distributor of liquor, or both; and - (b) must indicate clearly in the application the extent to which it wishes to distribute liquor. - (2) Any person may be registered as a manufacturer or distributor of liquor, or both, except a person who- - (a) is a minor at the date of submitting the application for registration; - (b) is an unrehabilitated insolvent; - (c) at the time of application is committed in terms of the Mental Health Act, 1973 (Act No. 18 of 1973); - (d) has been convicted of a cintravention of this Act within the three years immediately preceding the date of application; or - (e) has been convicted, under applicable legislation, of an offence the elements of which are inconsistent with the objects and purposes of this Act, at any time- - (i) after the coming into operation of this Act; and - (ii) within the three years immediately preceding the date of application.

-Determination of application

-- 12. (1) The Minister may\ - (a) require further information relevant to an application; and - (b) refuse an application if the applicant has not supplied any information required in terms of paragraph (a) within the prescribed time. - (2) If an application complies with the provisions of this Act, the Minister, after considering the application, must either- - (a) register the applicant, subject to section 13; or - (b) refuse to register the applicant if the applicant is disqualified in terms of section 11(2).

-(3) If the Minister refuses an application, the Minister must give the applicant written reasons for the decision.
+Act No. 59, 2003 LIQUOR ACT, 2003 (4) A minor must not make a false claim about age in order to induce a person to see or supply liquor or methylated spirits to him or her.
+(5) A person must not make a false claim about the age of a minor in order to induce a person to sell or supply liquor or methylated spirits to the minor.
+(6) A minor must not- (a) produce liquor; (b) import liquor; or (c) supply liquor to any other person.
+CHAPTER 3 REGISTRATION AS MANUFACTURER AND DISTRIBUTOR 10 Categories of registration and qualifications 11.
+(1) A qualified person, including any registered person- (a) may apply to the Minister, in the prescribed manner and form, to be registered as a manufacturer or distributor of liquor, or both; and (b) must indicate clearly in the application the extent to which it wishes distribute liquor.
+(2) Any person may be registered as a manufacturer or distributor of liquor, or bot except a person who- (a) is a minor at the date of submitting the application for registration; to 15 (b) is an unrehabilitated insolvent;(c) at the time of application is committed in terms of the Mental Health Act, 197 20 73 (Act No. 18 of 1973); (d) has been convicted of a contravention of this Act within the three year immediately preceding the date of application; or (e) has been convicted, under applicable legislation, of an offence the elements which are inconsistent with the objects and purposes of this Act, at any time- (i) after the coming into operation of this Act; and (ii) within the three years immediately preceding the date of application. rs of 25 Determination of application (1) The Minister may- (a) require further information relevant to an application; and (b) refuse an application if the applicant has not supplied any information required in terms of paragraph (a) within the prescribed time.
+30 on (2) If an application complies with the provisions of this Act, the Minister, after considering the application, must either- (a) register the applicant, subject to section 13; or (b) refuse to register the applicant if the applicant is disqualified in terms of section 11(2).
+35 of (3) If the Minister refuses an application, the Minister must give the applicant writter reasons for the decision. en 40 Conditions of registration 13.
+(1) If the Minister is required to register an applicant in terms of section 12, the Minister must further consider the application, relating to the following criteria: (a) The commitments made by the applicant in terms of black econom empowerment; (b) The applicant's proposed contribution to combating alcohol abuse, including whether the applicant has subscribed to any industry code of conduction approved by the Minister; and ic 45 ng